-Easy to make, intensely flavored, and bracingly bitter, the Negroni has won the hearts of drinkers everywhere.
-And when made right, including punching it up with our cocktail bitters, the NA Negroni has just as much to love.
+Equal parts gin, Campari, and sweet vermouth, the Negroni is arguably the perfect cocktail.
+It's easy to make, intensely flavored, and bracingly bitter.
+And when made right—including punching it up with our cocktail bitters—the non-alcoholic NOgroni has just as much to love.

-This classic cocktail was invented by the Italian Count Camillo Negroni in Florence in the early 1900s.
+The classic cocktail was invented by the Italian Count Camillo Negroni in Florence in the early 1900s.
 He ordered his favorite drink, the Americano—a highball made with Campari, sweet vermouth, and soda water—and requested the bartender make it stronger by replacing the soda with gin.
-That one small tweak cemented the Count as the inventor of one of the most popular cocktails in the world, right alongside classics like the Martini and Old Fashioned.
+That riff on an Americano became the Negroni, one of the most popular cocktails in the world, which then spawned countless variations like the Sbagliato and Boulevardier.

-We've made more NAgronis than you can imagine, with just about every non-alcoholic spirit on the market and in every conceivable proportion.
+We've made more NOgronis than we can count, with just about every non-alcoholic spirit on the market in various proportions.
 A few nice riffs have come out of that, like this wildly refreshing Garden Negroni, but sometimes you want to stick with the classic.
-As it turns out, our favorite non-alc Negroni recipe uses the same formula as the classic, but with the addition of our Orange and Aromatic bitters, which amp up the botanical and bitter elements a bit.
+Our favorite NA Negroni recipe stays true to the original specs, but with the addition of our Orange and Aromatic bitters, which amp up the botanical and bitter elements a bit.

-Importantly, we found that a specific combination of zero-proof spirits helped to create a non-alcoholic Negroni that's worthy of the name.
+There are lots of options for NA spirits here, but we found that a specific combination of zero-proof spirits helped to create a non-alcoholic Negroni that really stood up.
 Monday Gin has all the juniper and botanical goodness you expect from a gin, Lyre's Aperitif Rosso is a terrific facsimile for sweet vermouth, and Giffard Aperitif Syrup is the most bitter, viscous, and intense Campari alternative we've tasted.
-Substitute these if you must, but this is the recipe we'd serve to the most discriminating Negroni fans.

 The Best Non-Alcoholic Negroni Recipe